 Copy

 CTA button is a button first of all.
 Sure.
 But it doesn’t mean making a green rectangle with rounded corners is enough.
 Your CTA consists of design and text.
 And people really read it.
-Plenty of testings show how much conversion rate depends on the copy.
+Plenty of tests show how much the conversion rate depends on the copy.
 And it’s not only about putting the word ‘now’ in your button text (though it`s worth doing).
 As always in e-commerce, the devil is in the details.

 When naming your CTA button always keep in mind: